 What do you get when 40 friends pool their money together to start a bar?
 A friendly haunt for a cheeky crowd, and a recipe for success.

 Nestled on Peel Street in a cul-de-sac peppered with neighbourhood drinking holes lies Bobby’s Rabble, a 400 sq.ft. bar that is more often than not teeming.
 Launched in 2015 by a group of 40 friends, Bobby’s quickly became a firm staple on the Hong Kong nightlife scene, managing to crack the ‘Top 10 Best Beer Bar’ list at the HK Bar Awards three years in a row.
-These early successes led to a second and much larger location which can now be found in the very heart of the nightlife hub of Wyndham Street.
-In the short six months since that launch, Bobby’s on Wyndham has garnered its own bevy of loyal clientele, and even managed to make the top 10 in ‘Best New Bar’ category at this year’s HK Bar Awards (no small feat for a bar that prides itself in being ‘no-frills’).
+These early successes led to a second and much larger location which can now be found in the very heart of the nightlife hub of Wyndham Street, a stone’s throw away from the Hive Central.
+In the short six months since that launch, Bobby’s on Wyndham has garnered its own bevvy of loyal clientele, and even managed to make the top 10 in ‘Best New Bar’ category at this year’s HK Bar Awards (no small feat for a bar that prides itself in being ‘no-frills’).

 Bobby’s Rabble is the wicked brainchild of David McEwan, or Dave as he’s known by his regulars.
 He founded the original bar on Peel Street with the help of 40 friends after approaching them with the idea of creating a go-to spot that would, in effect, belong to all of them.
 In explaining the name, he’s quick to point out that he is, in fact, not ‘Bobby’.
 “We always planned to reference the place where our bar was first founded.
 The original bar is located on Peel, a street named after British Prime Minister Sir Robert Peel, hence ‘Bobby’.
 While the ‘Rabble’ refers to the 40 friends of mine that each put a bit of money in”.